 According to eye tracking studies, people scan computer screens in an “F” pattern, from left to right and then top to bottom.
 The rightmost area of the screen is rarely noticed.

-Make sure you design the website to suit the natural viewing and reading behaviour of your audience and show your information in order of importance according to the “F” viewing flow.
+Make sure you design the website design to suit the natural viewing and reading behaviour of your audience.
+And show your information in order of importance according to the “F” viewing flow.

 Wrapping it all up

 With a plethora of tools, techniques and tricks out there touted by every marketer from the east to the west.
 One can very often lose sight of the basics and the objective that truly matters.